Da Vinci Experience 2019

-An engaging multimedia immersive exhibition exploring the genius of Leonardo
+An engaging multimedia immersive exhibition on the genius of Leonardo

-From 13th May to 8th October , 2017, the deconsecrated Church of Santo Stefano al Ponte in Florence, a few steps from Ponte Vecchio, hosts an exhibition on Leonardo entitled 'Da Vinci Experience'.
-Designed by Art Media Studio in Florence it is absolutely one of a kind: among the Leonardo exhibitions currently open, it is with no doubt one of the most innovative and engaging.
+From 24th May to 20th October , 2019, the deconsecrated Church of Santo Stefano al Ponte in Florence, a few steps from Ponte Vecchio, hosts an exhibition on Leonardo entitled 'Da Vinci Experience'.
+The event is included in the vasrious celelbrations for the 500 year from the death of the great genius.
+This exhibition, already staged in Florence in 2017 and 2018, was designed by Art Media Studio in Florence and is absolutely one of a kind: among the Leonardo exhibitions currently open, it is with no doubt one of the most innovative and engaging.
 Not only will visitors be able to admire the works of Leonardo da Vinci but, thanks to the latest generation technological solutions, they will be completely immersed in them.
 Thanks to full HD digitalized images projected on large screens with video-mapping technology, 360° Dolby-surround soundtrack, the possibility to use 'oculus' (a virtual reality headset) and also thanks to cinema 10D, visitors will, as if in a video game, be exploring the fascinating mind of the Tuscan genius.
 If you find yourself with our family in Florence, this exhibition is the perfect event for you: both young children and little ones, at ease with tablets, smartphones and video games, will find in the Da Vinci exhibition all the expressions of their world.

 The heart of the Santo Stefano al Ponte exhibition in Florence is represented by the 'immersive format' itself, which makes visitors feel enwrapped by an explosion of images, colours and sounds.
 Full HD videos will be projected on 9 giant screens, highlighting the eclecticism of the great Tuscan artist and multifaceted inventor who applied himself with equal ability to the art of painting and also science, anatomy and architecture.
 Some people have even compared him to an 'alien'.
 According to this imaginative hypothesis, a provenance from a more advanced world would be the only explanation for his futuristic inventions.
 One thing we are sure about, Leonardo would have surely enjoyed such an innovative and futuristic exhibition!